-As you can tell, there’s some trial and error involved to see if using Skiplagged (or throwaway ticketing in general) will save you money.
+As you can tell, there’s some trial and error involved to see if using throwaway ticketing will save you money.

 How to Search Flights on Skiplagged.com

-Remember: Skiplagged.com is an online travel agency, not just a hidden city search engine.
+Remember: they are an online travel agency, not just a hidden city search engine.
 To start, search one-way flights to compare costs.